Fri, Feb 5, 2021

 At first glance there are two areas that need to be strengthened:

-The public consultation phase will commence on the 29th January for six weeks.
+The public consultation phase has commenced and will run until the 12th of March 2021.
 Due to COVID-19 restrictions, this will take place online only.
-It will include a virtual room where members of the public can view the report and associated maps and tables.
-It will also include a FAQ section.
+It includes a virtual room where members of the public can view the report and associated maps and tables.
 Interested members of the public will be asked to make an online submission.
 At the end of this consultation period, an analysis of the submissions received will take place with the aim of publishing a final report in April 2021.